 While these drugs do not cause hair loss, each one has other possible side effects.

-People should talk to a doctor about the side effects of each drug.
+People should talk with a doctor about the side effects of each drug.
 The doctor will be able to offer advice on the most appropriate drug or combination of drugs.

 In some cases, hair loss can indicate a serious underlying medical condition that requires urgent attention.

-People who experience the following signs and symptoms of hair loss should talk to their doctor or rheumatologist immediately:
+People who experience the following signs and symptoms of hair loss should talk with a doctor or rheumatologist immediately:

 - sudden or patchy hair loss

 - excessive hair loss when washing or combing the hair

 People should also see a doctor if they feel particularly concerned or distressed by hair loss.

 In some cases, a doctor may make a referral to a dermatologist or hair loss specialist.
 These professionals can offer advice on potential hair loss treatments.

 Hair loss in RA is rare.
 However, it can occur as a symptom of the disease or as a side effect of RA medications.